morgannels/jigme-nyc/content/article/have-we-done-all-we-could.md

 And what choice do we have?
 Maybe it’s not that bad.
 After all, if the banks really were insolvent, there would’ve been something on the evening news.

+<amp-img alt="II.
+The Addiction" src="/images/ii-theaddiction.jpg" width="1024" height="819" layout="responsive"></amp-img>

 ## II.
 The Addiction

 Is it fair to say that because the quality of the denial surrounding the banking industry’s problems is so similar to that of the denial surrounding addiction, that addiction is therefore the root of those problems and our ongoing failure to adequately address them?
 Perhaps not, but others have come to describe money, debt, and banking as something very much like addiction for entirely different, and far better argued, reasons.

 In *[Debt: The First Five Thousand Years](http://mhpbooks.com/books/debt/)*, David Graeber looks deeply into the anthropological record and finds that money and debt, and, by extension, banking, are all essentially the same thing, and they’re not what most of us understand them to be.
 Money is certainly not simply the objective store of value and medium of exchange that economists would have us believe it is.
 Because [money is created as debt](http://en.wikipedia.org/wiki/Criticism_of_fractional_reserve_banking), its use to finance productive activity means that that activity, whatever it is, must then generate interest to be returned to money’s creators in addition to the money lent.

 This has given rise to an industry, even a class of people, that derives its livelihood not from any productive activity of its own, but merely from having money.
 In *[Sacred Economics](http://sacred-economics.com/)*, Charles Eisenstein takes this a step further to show that this overhead cost inherent in all monetarily denominated activities means that the value represented by money must always grow.
-There is no logical end to what must be monetized–natural resources, ideas, time.
+There is no logical end to what must be monetized-natural resources, ideas, time.
 Nothing can remain unowned and clear of liens, and that will eventually consume any finite realm:

 > The dynamics of usury-money are addiction dynamics, requiring an ever-greater dose (of the commons) to maintain normality, converting more and more of the basis of well-being into money for a fix.
 If you have an addict friend, it won’t do any good to give her “help” of the usual kind, such as money, a car to replace the one she crashed, or a job to replace the one she lost.
 All of those resources will just go down the black hole of addiction.
 So too it is with our politicians’ efforts to prolong the age of growth.